 What is the Vulkan Runtime Library?

-Vulkan Runtime library is a new graphics standard developed by non-profit organization Kronos.
+Vulkan Runtime library is a new graphics standard developed by the non-profit organization Kronos.
 It is a group of software applications that can pair together to boost video throughput.

 When Vulkan is compared to DirectX or OpenGL, it has less latency and overhead and can help a PC reach new levels of performance.